 Living in a winter city, we've always spent a solid 6 months of our ride year training indoors on trainers.
 Out of necessity, we've figured out how to make it work and make the best use of our indoor trainer time.
 Now, smart and interactive trainers together with engaging platforms like Zwift, TrainerRoad and Rouvy have brought huge numbers of cyclists worldwide to our world.
 This is one area where we have experience to share with the leagues of cyclists now spending so many hours training indoors and online.
 We know that some days it's harder than others to get started and to keep going.
 We know how hard it is to keep riding the road to nowhere.
 We can help you stay on top of your online rides: here are our top ten list of ways to get motivated for indoor riding and get stronger.
 Here goes!

 1. Make a plan

 This is a typical workout spreadsheet for those I don't already have set up in Zwift.
-I have a few binders full of these!!
-If you want to 'borrow' them, just ask!
+And here is a workout drafted for Zwift.
+Once you hit the orange "workout" button, it's on!